aybzakaria5/simple_shell/README.md

 8. **Piping:** Support command piping using the `|` symbol to redirect output from one command as input to another command.

 ## Implementation Details
-In this repository, I have implemented a simple shell that fulfills the requirements outlined by ALX.
+In this repository, we have implemented a simple shell that fulfills the requirements outlined by ALX.
 The code is written in the C programming language and provides a basic command-line interface.
 The shell supports parsing of user input, execution of both built-in and external commands, background processes, input/output redirection, and command piping.

 ## Acknowledgements
-I would like to express my gratitude to ALX for assigning this project and providing the opportunity to delve into the world of shell programming.
-Their guidance and support throughout the project were invaluable in helping us develop my skills in C and systems programming.
+We would like to express our gratitude to ALX for assigning this project and providing the opportunity to deive into the world of shell programming.
+Their guidance and support throughout the project were invaluable in helping us develop our skills in C and systems programming.

+made by :
+**boubakri fatima.zahra : fatyboubakri31@gmail.com
+ Zakaria ayoub : ayoub.don.zakaria@gmail.com